 CBC live streams and airs the national parade on Remembrance Day, check your local listing for community coverage in your area.

-3. Visit your town’s monument or memorial centre
+3. Visit your community’s monument or memorial centre

 5. Send moral mail to the troops overseas, local Veterans, or other organizations that support troops.